| | | | | |

 10. This is so you get an invisible seam on the right sides of the knitted fabric.

-11. When you have finished seaming, secure your yarn on the wrong side and weave in any loose ends.
+11. When you have finished seaming, secure your yarn on the inside of the hat and weave in any loose ends.

 12. Your hat is now ready to wear.